exyi/coberec/docs/thesis/API-overview.md

 ## Metadata Definitions

 The second aspect of C# code is the types, methods, properties and fields.
-We have designed a broad API for defining symbols in the rich .NET type system.
+We have a broad API for defining symbols in the rich .NET type system.

 To declare a namespace, we call `NamespaceSignature.​Parse(​"MyNamespace")`.